View this post on Instagram

 New Mums Workshop – May 2019.
 Brighton & Hove.
 Tips and Advice for New Mums in the “Fourth Trimester”.
 Gifts for New Mums & Babyshowers

-Having supported thousands of women through birth and the postnatal period in this country and abroad, there really isn’t much we don’t know about the importance of really caring for yourself in the fourth trimester to give you and your baby the best possible start on your journey together.
+Having supported hundreds of women through birth and the postnatal period we know all about the importance of really caring for yourself in the fourth trimester to give you and your baby the best possible start on your journey together.

 Come and join us to talk through SO many topics including what actually happens to the body postnatally and how best to support it💛learn how to soothe all your sore bits with easy, inexpensive homemade remedies💛learn about the postnatal hormones and how best to deal with them💛learn some great coping techniques to calm the overwhelm💛learn some strategies for more sleep, dealing with visitors and asking for help when needed 💛learn how other cultures nurture their new mums and how we can bring this nurturing into our western world and lastly we’ll help you to write a ‘postnatal plan’ that you can use to guide you through the weeks and months following birth.